ifnesi/kafka-pyrallel-consumer/README.md

 from kafka_pyrallel_consumer import PyrallelConsumer
 ```

-Then when instantiating the consumer using the wrapper library it passes the consumer configuration (as in the standard `Consumer` class), but also the three additional arguments:
+Then when instantiating the consumer using the wrapper library it passes the consumer configuration (as in the standard `Consumer` class), but also the additional arguments:
 ```Python
 consumer = PyrallelConsumer(
     consumer_config,